 Step #4: Save the Data to a CSV File

 To save the data from a Pandas DataFrame to a CSV file, you can use the to_csv method.
 The to_csv method takes a few optional arguments that you can use to customize the output.
-For example, you can use the “sep” argument to specify a different delimiter to use in the CSV file, or the “index” argument to include or exclude the DataFrame’s index in the output.
+For example, you can use the “sep” argument to specify a different delimiter to use in the CSV file or the “index” argument for including or excluding the DataFrame’s index in the output.

 Here’s an example of how you can use the to_csv method with the index parameter set to False:

 # Save the data to a CSV file df.to_csv("price_quotes.csv", index=False)

 Now you have the data on your local machine and can load it later.
 So unless you require more actual data, there is no need to call the API again.